aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageactivexcontrol/_index.md

 ### getPicture() {#getPicture--}

+<b>@deprecated.</b> Please use the 'picture' property instead.
 Gets and sets the data of the picture.

 ```javascript
 getPicture() : Uint8Array;